-The goal for the number of electric service customers both served and committed is 4,400 on a twelve month basis from July 1, 2016 through June 30, 2017.
-The goal for the number of gas service customers both served and committed is 4,090 on a twelve month basis from July 1, 2016 through June 30, 2017.
+The goal for the number of electric service customers to be served and committed is 3,520 on a twelve month basis from July 1, 2017 through June 30, 2018.
+The goal for the number of gas service customers to be served and committed is 3,272 on a twelve month basis from July 1, 2017 through June 30, 2018.

 The Comfort Partners Utilities' Working Group adopted the 2006 APPRISE Inc. recommendation from the evaluation of the Universal Service Fund and the December 2014 Comfort Partners evaluation that the Working Group will engage stakeholders to develop an initiative to encourage a greater number of USF customers to participate in a Comfort Partners Program audit.
 Apprise further recommended that "The BPU should work with the utilities to standardize their system for referring USF clients to the Comfort Partners program and establish official guidelines for coordinating these two benefits" (Executive Summary page xxii).
-Due to a finite pool of applicants and the high cost of marketing, the Comfort Partners Utilities' Working Group fully supports this initiative and would like to move forward with the support of the BPU.
+Due to a finite pool of applicants and the high cost of marketing, the Comfort Partners Utilities' Working Group continues to fully support this initiative and would like to move forward with the support of the BPU.
+As per the December 2014 APPRISE evaluation recommendations, the Program is transitioning from serving as many homes as the budget would allow, to striving to install deeper cost effective energy savings measures, per project.